 Storage As A Service Enhances Predictability

-With storage as a service, you pay as you go monthly, so it is no longer necessary to have large upfront expenditures and extensive capacity planning.
+With storage as a service models, such as HPE Nimble, you pay as you go monthly, so it is no longer necessary to have large upfront expenditures and extensive capacity planning.
 In addition, you don’t need to buy more storage than you need to future-proof your environment (and waste money on resources you’re not fully utilizing).
 Instead you’re dealing with fixed, predictable monthly payments.

 Finally, keeping cash in the organization’s pocket allows you to keep CFOs happy and opens opportunities to tackle projects that build a competitive edge for your business.
 Give your team the freedom of new technology while stretching your budget into other areas!

 Find The Freedom to Grow Your Business with Storage as a Service

 Another major issue with the “old school” approach to storage is how difficult it is to scale as needed.
 Sure, you can overprovision your storage resources and buy more than you need at the moment—but there’s no guarantee you’ll ever get a proper return on that investment.

 The inverse of that scenario is also common: you suddenly find yourself in need of storage you don’t have, requiring emergency approvals for additional storage to be installed as fast as humanly possible and blowing your budget in the process.

 Storage as a service, on the other hand, acts almost like a traditional utility service where you are billed based on your actual consumption with small minimal commitments required.
 Additionally, you can expand with a simple change order.
 No more getting a million signatures.

 Gone are the days when you attempt to predict the amount of storage you’ll need in the future.
 In its place is an environment with flexibility and freedom to grow at the right pace when you need it.
 Today’s businesses need to make quick decisions to capitalize on opportunities, and storage as a service brings that agility.